nockieboy/YM2149_PSG_system/README.md

 jitter, use 12.288MHz, or 2x or 4x that, etc..

 ## Build
-This project is tested and verified in ModelSim and on an Arrow DECA (MAX 10M50) FPGA development board with attached 8-bit host computer running Z80 CP/M.  A number of music files have been tested, including game soundtracks, with great results.
+This project has been built in Quartus 20.1, tested and verified in ModelSim and on an Arrow DECA (MAX 10M50) FPGA development board with attached 8-bit host computer running Z80 CP/M.  A number of music files have been tested, including game soundtracks, with great results.

 See the [eevBlog forum](https://www.eevblog.com/forum/fpga/) for some .mp3 samples and more.